abinit/abinit/doc/tutorial/spin.md

 ```

 How do we know we have a magnetic order?
-The  density of state used for bcc Fe will not be useful since the net
+The density of states used for bcc Fe will not be useful since the net
 magnetization is zero and we have as many up and down electrons.
-Though, the magnetization is reflected in the existence of an up and down
+The magnetization is reflected in the existence of distinct up and down
-electronic density whose sum is the total density and whose difference yields
+electronic densities, whose sum is the total density and whose difference yields
 the net magnetization density at each point in real space.

 In particular, the integral of the magnetization around each atom will give an